Everything Indiana Men's Basketball Darian DeVries Said To The Media At Huber's

 On bringing in players with a pedigree of winning …

 DeVries: It's certainly one of the factors, but it wasn't something that they had to have.
-Like over the years, we've taken guys that maybe came from a team that wasn't that successful the year before, but it's always an added benefit, like, were they able to help their team win?
-That’s a great quality to have as well, but we don't make it so that's the only guys that we look at, because sometimes there's a situation where wasn't their fault necessarily that.
+Over the years, we've taken guys that maybe came from a team that wasn't that successful the year before, but it's always an added benefit, like, were they able to help their team win?
+That’s a great quality to have as well.
+But we don't make it so that's the only guys that we look at, because sometimes there's a situation where wasn't their fault necessarily.
 But it is always nice when you can collect as many guys that know how to win.
 They're out winning, as those qualities tend to shine through pretty quickly.

 On revenue sharing and roster construction …